edzob/bibgraph3/README.md

 `bibgraph` builds a citation graph from an _annotated_ bibtex file.

-Bibgraph expects to find the following fields:
+Bibgraph expects to find the following optional fields:

 1. `cites` on every entry to be added to the graph; this contains a list of (keys of) entries cited by that entry